jadecobra/python_tdd_exercises/source/truth_table_04_logical_implication.rst

 ^^^^^^^^^^^^^^^^^^^

-* I add a function definition with :doc:`True <data_structures_booleans>` as the return value since that is what is expected in 3 out of the 4 cases
+* I add a function definition with :doc:`True <data_structures_booleans>` as the return value since it is expected in 3 out of the 4 cases

   .. code-block:: python